hzGitHub/academic-kickstart/content/post/sages1.md

 image = ""

 +++

-Demonstrate understanding of principles of current diversion using Virtual Reality (HTC VIVE).
+Performed face validation of simulator prototype and demonstrated understanding of principles of current diversion using Virtual Reality (HTC VIVE).

 Key features: